tzunun/esaleatorio.com/README.md

 # Es Aleatorio (esaleatorio.com)
 esaleatorio.com is a website build using primarilly AWS technologies.
 At its proper implementation.
-It obtains news from the site news.ycombinator.com (Hacker News) removes all the clutter from them and using AWS Machine Learning translate the text to Spanish.
+It obtains news from the site news.ycombinator.com (Hacker News) removes all the clutter from them.
 Renders mostly text and builds a website that still has the important information from the submitted news.
 A link is also provided to the original url of the story in case the script doesn't parse the text correctly.

 The result is a text mostly site that renders fast and efficiently regardeless of the device being used to view it.

-The site esaleatorio.com and the subdomain forum.esaleatorio.com are live.
+The site esaleatorio.com is live.

 ## List of AWS used in this site
 **Route53**: DNS and domain registration.
 Hosted zone used to properly point domain and subdomains.